johnpaulkiser/johnpaulkiser/about.md

 -----
 <br />
-_Software developer, Bitcoin & open source enthusiast, drummer, and in desperate need of a mentor._
+_Software developer - Interested in Bitcoin, & all things JavaScript._
 <br />
-### 🎓 I'm currently finishing my BS in CS at USC Upstate in Spartanburg, SC, where I tutor programming and head the Computer Science Club.
+### 🛠 I'm currently a Software Developer at Hypersign in Spartanburg, SC, where I work at all levels of the stack.

-### In my free time I'm working on *[StreamerCap](https://streamercap.com)*, a small web app that aggregates gaming livestreams from different sites to make the best streamers accessible from one place.
+### In my free time I'm Biking🚲, Running👟, or Drumming🥁